azitowolf/FSO-part4-blog-backend/README.md

 # Part 4

-a Structure of backend application, introduction to testing b Testing the backend c User administration d Token authentication
+a.
+Structure of backend application, introduction to testing
+b.
+Testing the backend
+c.
+User administration
+d.
+Token authentication

-## Parts a+ b : Refactoring a node.js application backend
+## Parts a + b : Refactoring a node.js application backend

 * Application running in a single file (little refactoring)
     * config package.json + add all npm modules required for app